bobbykim89/bobby-cookbook/README.md

 1. Initialize the project using Nuxt.js for frontend and Firebase on the backend.
 2. Headless UI doesn't support Nuxt running on Vue 2, so I need to work the UI manually.
+3. Authentication and some of functionalities of regarding posts are added.
+Some elements are now being dynamically displayed.

 ## Known Issues